vineetsingh13/K-nearest-neighbors/README.md

 ## Dataset
 The dataset used is a tabular dataset with the following columns:

--Region
+ - Region
--Tenure
+ - Tenure
--Age
+ - Age
--Marital Status
+ - Marital Status
--Address
+ - Address
--Income
+ - Income
--Education Level (ed)
+ - Education Level (ed)
--Employment Tenure (employ)
+ - Employment Tenure (employ)
--Retirement Status
+ - Retirement Status
--Gender
+ - Gender
--Residence Status
+ - Residence Status
--Customer Category (custcat)
+ - Customer Category (custcat)

 ## k-Nearest Neighbors (kNN) Classification
 The kNN algorithm is implemented to classify the customer category based on the features:

--Region
+ - Region
--Tenure
+ - Tenure
--Age
+ - Age
--Marital Status
+ - Marital Status
--Address
+ - Address
--Income
+ - Income
--Education Level
+ - Education Level
--Employment Tenure
+ - Employment Tenure
--Retirement Status
+ - Retirement Status
--Gender
+ - Gender
--Residence Status
+ - Residence Status

 ## Data Preprocessing
 Before applying the kNN algorithm, the data is split into training and testing sets (80% training, 20% testing).
 To address differences in the magnitude of values, the data is standardized.